jakguru/hazteam-sop/readme.md

 consisting of WO-1 through WO-5.
 *  3.  ``Master Chief Petty Officer``:  A member may choose to stay in the senior enlisted ranks at MCPO, however, remaining at this rank will not allow for future promotions.
+*  4.  ``Fleet Master Chief Petty Officer``:  In 2023, the Fleet MCPO Council appointment was created for the enlisted ranks liason to the Council.